sukykaur/AzureISO/IaaS WebApp/Azure Security and Compliance Blueprint - ISO 27001 and 27018 IaaS WebApp Overview.md

 ### Business continuity

 **High availability**: The solution deploys all virtual machines in an [Availability Set](https://docs.microsoft.com/azure/virtual-machines/windows/tutorial-availability-sets).
-Availability sets ensure that the virtual machines are distributed across multiple isolated hardware clusters to improve availability.
+Availability Sets ensure that the virtual machines are distributed across multiple isolated hardware clusters to improve availability.
 At least one virtual machine is available during a planned or unplanned maintenance event, meeting the 99.95% Azure SLA.

 **Recovery Services Vault**: The [Recovery Services Vault](https://docs.microsoft.com/azure/backup/backup-azure-recovery-services-vault-overview) houses backup data and protects all configurations of Azure Virtual Machines in this architecture.
 With a Recovery Services Vault, customers can restore files and folders from an IaaS virtual machine without restoring the entire virtual machine, enabling faster restore times.